Table of Contents

-The Distinct Difference Between Tig and MIG Welding
+The Distinctive Differences Between TIG and MIG Welding

 Heard that both welding techniques are used to heat the material or metals till they reach a liquid state?

 Are they so thinking how do these two techniques work about this process differently?

 Well, as I stated earlier, tig and mig process has very different techniques.
 Here are some aspects where both work quite differently.

 Undoubtedly, MIG is the faster method, making it suitable for projects requiring skilled production rates.
 On the other hand, TIG is a slower method but ensures a higher level of finishing and detail.